EV Battery Test Systems: Complete Guide to Performance, Safety, and Testing Technology

 Testing CategoryPurposeExample Measurements

-Performance TestingEvaluates battery capacity and efficiencyVoltage, current, capacity
+Performance TestingEvaluates capacity and efficiencyVoltage, current, capacity

 Safety TestingIdentifies risks like overheatingThermal response, short circuit